LMauricius/oura-docs/content/1_Language_features/Objects.md

     - **Required trait**: an object that the content always has traits of.
         For example, `Integer`{.oura}, `Real`{.oura} or `String`{.oura}.
         More about this on the trait system pages.
-    - **Handle modes**: properties that describe what you an do with the value
+    - **Handle modes**: properties that describe what you can do with the value

 When we set a value's content to an object, we say it has been **assigned** the object.
 If we change the content to another object, that is a **reassignment**.